OchiengEd/meetup-storefront-operator/README.md

 # Design of storefront
-This is a simple operator created during the Kubernetes San Antonio Meetup.
+This is a simple operator created during the Kubernetes San Antonio Meetup based on operator-sdk.

 ## Type Store
 Data we want to be able to define for the Store resource: